MarioJrodas/osticket-prereqs/README.md

 <h2> Virtual Machine Set up  </h2>

-1. Open Azure and navigate to Virtual Machines.
+1. Go to Microsoft Azure and find Virtual Machines.

 	2-	Click Create a virtual machine

-	3-	Choose or create a Resource Group
+	3-	Create a Resource Group (osTicket-lab

-	4-	Pick your Region
+	4-	Pick your Region (East US 2)

 	5-	Under Image, pick  Windows 10 Pro.

-	6-	Select an appropriate size of memory
+	6-	Select any size of memory (8Gib or the cheapest)

-	7-	Create a Username and Password (example: labuser and Cyberlab123!).
+	7-	Make a Username and Password (example: labuser and Cyberlab123!).

 	8-	Complete the remaining settings as needed, then click Create to deploy the virtual machine.

-	9-	Once the VM is running, go to its home screen and locate the Public IP Address.
+	9-	Once the VM is up, go to its home screen and locate the Public IP Address.

        10-	Use Remote Desktop to connect to the virtual machine using the public IP address along with the username and password you created.

 ---